How Can FearAZ.com Help You?

 The Excessive Fear of Losing Loved Ones

-Do you find yourself avoiding discussions on loved ones in the hospital, making wills, talk of death or anything related to the end of life?
-Are you constantly worrying about losing someone you love?
+Do you find yourself avoiding talk of death, making wills, discussing loved ones in the hospital, or anything related to the end of life?
+Are you constantly worried about losing someone you love?
 Does the thought of being ill or finding out someone you love is ill send chills down your spine?

-Suffering from this fear means you are constantly worried about your well-being or the well-being of your loved ones, especially if they are sick or suffering.
+Suffering from this fear means you constantly worry about your well-being or the well-being of loved ones, especially if they are sick or suffering.

-Living with a phobia can be very challenging since you tend to constantly worry about the smallest things.
-People suffering from the excessive fear of losing people close to them tend to avoid sharing their feelings because they assume that people will just assume they’re a worrier or are overthinking.
+Living with such a phobia can be challenging, since you may tend to worry about the smallest things.
+People suffering from the excessive fear of losing people close to them tend to avoid sharing their feelings.
+They fear others will assume they’re overthinking or are a worrier.

-What Is The Excessive Fear of Loosing Loved Ones?
+What Is the Excessive Fear of Losing Loved Ones?

 The fear of losing someone may seem like a normal reaction to death.
 After all, many of us are concerned about the end of life.
-But some people have an exaggerated or very excessive fear of losing loved ones, so much so that it changes their lives and not for the better.
+However, some people have an exaggerated or excessive fear of losing loved ones.
+When this fear begins to impact one’s day-to-day life, it becomes a problem.

-They may be reluctant to go to places with high-risk factors like amusement parks, hikes, and beaches, and may even shadow them as a means of protection.
-They get extreme anxiety about family members dying and can even get panic attacks at the thought of their own death.
+Those struggling with this phobia may be reluctant to do activities with high-risk factors such as going to an amusement park, on a hike, or to the beach.
+Some may even shadow loved ones as a means of protection.
+Others may experience extreme anxiety about family members dying and may even have panic attacks at the thought of their own death.

-Moreover, this excessive fear can even lead to hypochondriasis, which is a chronic mental illness where the person fears developing a life-threatening illness even though there are no symptoms.
+This excessive fear may also lead to hypochondriasis, which is a chronic mental illness where the person fears developing a life-threatening illness even though there are no symptoms.

 However, there are several reasons that may play a part in the development of this phobia.